boochtek/virtus-activerecord/README.md

 ## Usage

-To use Virtus::ActiveRecord, simply inherit from ''Virtus::ActiveRecord.model'' instead of ''ActiveRecord::Base'', then define your attributes with ''attribute'':
+To use Virtus::ActiveRecord, simply inherit from `Virtus::ActiveRecord.model` instead of `ActiveRecord::Base`, then define your attributes with `attribute`:

 ```ruby
 class User < Virtus::ActiveRecord.model